At least 43 killed in French bus crash, worst in decades

 President Francois Hollande, speaking on a visit to Athens, said he had been "plunged into sadness by the tragedy".
 Prime Minister Manuel Valls went to the scene.

-It was the worst road accident in France since 53 people, mostly children, died in a bus crash in Burgundy in July 1982, according to the independent road safety organization Association Prevention Routiere.
+It was the worst road accident in France since 53 people, mostly children, died in a bus crash in Burgundy in July 1982, according to the independent road safety organisation Association Prevention Routiere.

 Stricter road regulation and lower speed limits followed, and traffic deaths in France have fallen steeply since.
 According to official statistics, more than 16,000 people were dying on the roads every year in the early 1970s.
 In recent years the annual death toll has dropped below 4,000.